tbroyer/gradle-nullaway-plugin/README.md

 | Property | Description
 | :------- | :----------
 | `severity`               | The check severity.
 Almost equivalent to `options.errorprone.check("NullAway", severity)` (NullAway won't actually appear in `options.errorprone.checks`).
 Can be set to `CheckSeverity.OFF` to disable NullAway.
+| `isJSpecifyMode`         | (`jspecifyMode` with the Groovy DSL) If set to true, enables new checks based on JSpecify (like checks for generic types).
+Defaults to the project-level extension's configured value.
 | `onlyNullMarked`         | Indicates that the `annotatedPackages` flag has been deliberately omitted, and that NullAway can proceed with only treating `@NullMarked` code as annotated, in accordance with the JSpecify specification.
+Defaults to the project-level extension's configured value.
 | `annotatedPackages`      | The list of packages that should be considered properly annotated according to the NullAway convention.
 This can be used to add to or override the `annotatedPackages` at the project level.
+Defaults to the project-level extension's configured value.
 | `unannotatedSubPackages` | A list of subpackages to be excluded from the AnnotatedPackages list.
 | `unannotatedClasses`     | A list of classes within annotated packages that should be treated as unannotated.
 | `knownInitializers`      | The fully qualified name of those methods from third-party libraries that NullAway should treat as initializers.